stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 ![No-cloning theorem with Júlia Amorós Binefa in 2012](/imgs/2016-08-15-quantum-whiteboard-julia.jpg)

-*Julia Amorós Binefa and the no-cloning theorem - ICFO, 2012.*
+*A participant, Julia Amorós Binefa, and the no-cloning theorem - ICFO, 2012.*

 A few times I gave introductions to quantum mechanics for talented high-school students, in Poland (2011, 2016) and in Spain[^catalonia] (2011, 2012).
 I have been sharing the materials over the course of years.
 Now I have found some time[^finding_time] to clean it up a bit, hoping that you may find it useful or inspiring.